vickonrails/100-days-of-react/week2/README.md

 React works by saving the structure of the DOM (Tree) and comparing it to new ones when state changes.

 React begins this comparison from the root element.
-If root element of compared trees structures are the different, (More like <a> and <li>), react destroys the old tree and mounts the new one.
+If root element of compared trees structures are the different, (More like an `a` and `li`), react destroys the old tree and mounts the new one.

 The `ComponentWillUnmount` lifecycle method of the old tree fires and `componentWillMount` of the new tree will then fire.